 Year Old Drivers

-and held a beginner's permit for at least 180 days, you are eligible for
+beginner's permit for at least 180 days, you are eligible for a conditional

-a conditional license.
-Application may be made on the 181st day
+license.
+Application may be made on the 181st day for a

-when you are 16 if you have had your license for one year and have no traffic
+you have had your license for one year and have no traffic offenses or been

 offenses or been involved in any at-fault accidents.
 If you are under the age